-So far this academic year, Springs CRO invested in the Six Mile Elementary School library to add hundreds of new titles that kids want to read.
+This academic year, Springs CRO has invested in the Six Mile Elementary School library to add hundreds of new titles that kids want to read.
 The addition of new books is the school’s highest priority for use of CRO funds.
-This multiyear initiative has boosted SME’s formal library rating from a substandard level to “At Risk”.
-CRO’s goal is to help the library achieve “Basic” status by the end of 2021.
+This multiyear initiative has paid off, enabling CRO to meet its goal of boosting SME’s formal library rating from “At Risk” to “Basic”.
 Springs CRO also has contributed to the purchase of educational software that enhances children’s basic reading, writing and math skills and helps them to learn remotely.
-In addition, Springs CRO donated money to supplement teacher supplies and fund special projects.
+In addition, Springs CRO has donated money to supplement teacher supplies and fund special projects.

 R. C. Edwards Middle School

 Collaborating with the school librarian, Springs CRO has continued to augment R C Edwards’ book collection with the purchase of titles most requested by students.